irschad/stateful-service-mongodb-helm/README.md

 ## Accessing the Mongo Express UI

 Once the NGINX ingress is configured, access the Mongo Express UI via the external URL provided by the NGINX ingress.
-Add a new database and then collection in that database to check persistence.

 ## Conclusion